quira-org/README-Template/README.md

 Mention that all request will be considered and then you will decide which will be picked for development.

 Point users to the code of Conduct.
-Mention that if users are stuck, that they should comment on the issue or contact you directly (email/discord/slack/etc).
+Mention that if users are stuck, they should comment on the issue or contact you directly (email/discord/slack/etc).

 ---